FelipeJdanov/Module_1_Challenge/README.md

 Remittance & money transfer software manages transfers of funds between companies as well as between companies and their customers.
 This type of software is used to securely transfer money in multiple currencies for various purposes, such as paying invoices or moving funds between different subsidiaries.
 Remittance & money transfer software is mainly used by finance professionals and by B2B customers to make payments online.

-Like Wise, other companies operating in the Remittance & money transfer market as their competitors, some os them are:
+Like Wise, other companies operating in the Remittance & money transfer market as their competitors, some of them are:

 * [MoneyGram](https://www.moneygram.com/): It offers a wide range of different options for sending, funding and collecting transfers, and has an extensive global network.
 * [Xoom](https://www.xoom.com/): Owned by PayPal, Xoom is a money transfer service offering online transfers to bank accounts, mobile wallets and debit cards.